 Magnesium – Blue Ocean Minerals maintains the highest potency and pharmaceutical-grade natural magnesium available on the market today.

 My Medicine Cabinet Anti-Aging & Brain Health Favorites

 *Turmeric – this one helps so much keep my inflammation in check

 I use TRS detox spray daily.
 Read more here and here.
-It safely removes ~8,000 toxins and heavy metals – the root of our prions (brain-fog gone!), Lymes, and now I’m growing thick, new hair after years of losing it!
-Download my TRS User Guide here: https://deeprootsathome.com/trs-guide or go to my website here:
+It safely removes ~8,000 toxins and heavy metals – the root of our prions (cognitive decline gone!), Lyme, and now I’m growing thick, new hair after years of losing it!
+TRS is a foundational part of our Healthcare Workers Protocol to protect against the Spike protein.

 N-Acetyl Cysteine (NAC) 1/day (<—this is my preferred brand bc of the added detoxifying Molybdenum and selenium (so you don’t’ need the selenium above).

 “Magnesium deficiency can produce symptoms of anxiety or depression, including muscle weakness, fatigue, eye twitches, insomnia, anorexia, apathy, apprehension, poor memory, confusion, anger, nervousness, and rapid pulse.”~ Carolyn Dean, The Magnesium Miracle

 CoQ10 – strengthens heart, lungs, immune system.
 I learned about CoQ10 in the OR.
 It reduced our open heart patient post-op medicine and stay from 8-10 days to 4 days back in the early 80s!

 *Alpha Lipoic Acid & Acetyl L-Carnitine – strong anti-aging and cognitive function.
 I’ve taken this one for about 7 years.